-The board has authority to fully fund the proposal, partially fund the proposal, conditionally fund the proposal, or deny the proposal.
-The Student Programming Board receives an annual allocation and intends to distribute all of these funds to support RSO events, programs, and travel.
+The Student Programming board will meet in September, October, November, February, & March.
+It is required that student representative from the club/organization is there to answer questions and explain the proposal.
+The board has authority to fully fund the proposal, partially fund the proposal, conditionally fund the proposal, or deny the proposal, however it is highly unlikely that any request will be funded 100% by the programming board.
 The board can also request more information from the RSO to make its decision.
 Student Organizations should allocate enough time to make event/travel arrangements and secure additional funding after receiving final decision from the Student Programming Board.